Eriospermum

 Eriospermum is a genus of tuberous flowering plants.
-It contains about 80-100 species, native to sub-Saharan Africa.
+It contains 114 species native to sub-Saharan Africa.

 Name

 The name "Eriospermum" is from the Greek erion for "wool" and sperma for "seed".
-In the APG III classification system, the genus is placed in the family Asparagaceae, subfamily Nolinoideae (formerly the family Ruscaceae).
+In the APG III classification system, the genus is placed in the family Asparagaceae, subfamily Convallarioideae (formerly the family Ruscaceae).
 It was formerly placed in its own family, Eriospermaceae.

-Selected speciesPerry, P.L.
-(1989) Ten more new species of Eriospermum from the Western Cape.
-Journal of South African Botany 55: 83-102.